chivas10111/chivas10111/README.md

 -Beside, I used to have experience in coding the interface for POS in C++ programming language based on the designer's drawings in a company specializing in providing POS.

--I just finished the frontend course organized by LikeLion
+-I finished the frontend course organized by LikeLion.
+-I am a frontend developer intern for Opus Solution company.
+The technologies I have used while working on projects for the company are ReactJS, AngularJS, HTML, CSS, JS, ASP.NET.

 - ⚡ Fun fact **I am nts**